White Noise Systems

 Office distractions can negatively affect work environments by creating more pressure and stress on employees.
 This could have a negative impact on morale — resulting in less productivity, a higher absentee rate, and dissatisfied workers.
 A great way to solve this problem is a white noise system you can install in your building!

 To install a white noise system in your Mid-South building, call us today at 901-531-6550!

 “Their attention to detail and thoroughness has been unmatched.
 Projects are 100 times easier with State Systems.
 We’ve saved a lot of time and money by working with them, which has resulted in a wonderful partnership and a happy end user.” – Matt Miller, Vice President of Air Components, Inc.

 Sound Masking Systems & Their Benefits

 Sound masking comes from the physics principle that says when soft natural or artificial background noise is added to a room, the conversations and noises in the room are less understood.
 The soft sound that is introduced masks distracting and disruptive office-related noises.
 Why install a sound masking system in a workplace or commercial setting?
-A study by the Data Management Association found that open-plan workplaces that lack sound masking systems witness a 40 percent loss in productivity and a 27 percent increase in errors, especially in data entry tasks.
+A study by the Data Management Association found that open-plan workplaces that lack sound masking systems witness a 40% loss in productivity and a 27% increase in errors, especially in data entry tasks.

 Employees can save money on new construction projects by installing a sound masking system.
-Work areas that feature sound masking systems require less insulation and interior walls, less expensive ceiling tile and lower partitions.
-Installing a sound masking system in a workplace offers a tremendous return on investment due to the resulting increase in worker productivity, reduction in errors and savings opportunity on construction projects.
+Work areas that feature sound masking systems require less insulation and interior walls, less expensive ceiling tile, and lower partitions.
+Installing an office sound masking system offers a tremendous return on investment due to the resulting increase in worker productivity, reduction in errors, and savings opportunity on construction projects.